 1-1.
 AI is No Longer Just for IT Experts

-In the past, AI was something only those with advanced programming skills or IT companies dealt with, making it far removed from the general public.
+In the past, AI was something only those with advanced programming skills or IT companies dealt with, making it far removed from the average person.
 However, this perception has dramatically changed in recent years, and now AI is a convenient tool accessible to everyone in daily life and work.

-For example, in a survey conducted in caregiving and disability welfare settings, it was found that 71.2% of staff use generative AI at least once a week.
-This indicates that AI is no longer a special technology but a familiar presence that can be used daily.
+For instance, in a survey conducted in the caregiving and disability support sector, 71.2% of staff use generative AI at least once a week.
+This indicates that AI is no longer a special technology but a familiar presence in everyday life.

-Being able to master AI is likely to be an essential skill in the coming era.
+Being able to utilize AI is likely to become an essential skill in the future.

 1-2.
-A Tool to Solve Challenges Caused by Disabilities
+A Tool to Address Challenges Due to Disabilities

 People with disabilities or chronic illnesses face various challenges in their daily lives and work.
-By utilizing AI, it is sometimes possible to supplement what is lacking.
-In other words, AI can sometimes act as the eyes, ears, and brain for people with disabilities, greatly expanding their possibilities and activities as a "supporter".
+In such situations, utilizing AI can sometimes compensate for what is lacking.
+In other words, AI can act as the eyes, ears, and brain for people with disabilities, significantly expanding their possibilities and activities as a "supporter".

 1-3.
 New Ways of Working with AI

-Recently, new ways of working that leverage AI skills, such as "IT-specialized employment transition support," have increased.
-For those who want to learn AI in depth, utilizing such support systems might be beneficial.
+Recently, new work styles utilizing AI skills, such as "IT-specialized employment transition support," have emerged.
+For those who want to learn AI in depth, taking advantage of such support systems might be a good option.

-AI is still a relatively new industry, so people with high skills are in demand, and the demand is expected to grow.
-In other words, AI skills will become a significant asset, regardless of whether one has a disability.
+AI is still a relatively new industry, so people with high skills are in demand, and the demand is expected to grow more and more.
+This means that in the future, AI skills will become a significant asset regardless of whether one has a disability.

-By utilizing AI, you can expand what you can do and broaden your employment opportunities.
-This might be a good opportunity to try out side jobs.
+With AI, you can do more, and your employment opportunities will expand.
+This might be a good opportunity to try side jobs.

-If you're interested in side jobs, be sure to check out the following article as well.
+If you're interested in side jobs, please also check out the following article.

 Reference:

-2. AI Tools to Enhance Daily Life by Disability Type
+2. [By Disability] AI Tools to Enhance Your Life

 2-1.
 [Physical Disabilities] Reduce the Burden of "Writing and Typing" with Voice Input

-If you have disabilities that make handwriting or keyboard input difficult, utilize the "voice input" feature to smoothly handle office tasks and communication with just your voice.
-You can create documents and gather information without keyboard operations, minimizing physical fatigue while maintaining high productivity.
-Here are some recommended tools that offer voice input capabilities:
+If you have a disability that makes handwriting or keyboard input difficult, utilize the "voice input" feature to smoothly handle administrative tasks and communication using just your voice.
+Without keyboard operations, you can create documents and gather information, minimizing physical fatigue while maintaining high productivity.
+Here are some recommended tools for voice input:

 - ChatGPT

 A conversational AI service developed by OpenAI.
-It generates responses to user inputs (prompts) across a wide range of tasks, including text generation, summarization, translation, and information search.
+It generates responses to user inputs (prompts) across a wide range of tasks, including text generation, summarization, translation, and information retrieval.

 Reference: ChatGPT|OpenAI